Translational Education at Carolina (TEC) Overview

 - To be student-centered and patient-based, while being population, public health, and globally inspired.

-- To facilitate translational and integration of basic, clinical, and population science to enhance human health and well-being.
+- To facilitate the translation and integration of basic, clinical, and population science to enhance human health and well-being.

 - To provide a strong foundation for entry into graduate medical education within the broad opportunities of medicine, while being flexible and individualized.